kddove85/DarkestDungeonSaveManager/README.md

 4. Using the UI, select the folder where your save files are located.
 Typically, if you are playing on Steam, the directory should be something like ```C:/Program Files (x86)/Steam/userdata/########/#######/remote```
-5. Using the UI, select the folder where you want to save your backups.

 The backup folder is located at ```BackupFolder``` in the project by default.